LechintanTudor/sparsey/README.md

     }
 }
 ```
+\

-Fallible systems may return a `SystemResult` to signal success or failure.
+Fallible systems may return a SystemResult to signal success or failure.
 ```rust
 fn save_components(a: Comp<A>, b: Comp<B>, c: Comp<C>) -> SystemResult {
     for (a, b, c) in (&a, &b, &c).iter() {
         try_save_components(a, b, c)?;
     }
     Ok(())
 }
 ```
+\

-Systems are executed using a `Dispatcher`.
+Systems are executed using a Dispatcher.
 Errors can be retrieved after the systems finish executing.
 ```rust
 let mut dispatcher = Dispatcher::builder()